straut12/sj4u-gh/_pages/ref/coding/html.md

 <element attribute=value>
 ```
 All html elements can have attributes assigned to them.
 * id:  an attribute that assigns a name to an element.
-Must be unique in the document and only used by one HTML element in the page.
+Must be unique in the document and only used by one html element in the page.
 Can be used as a type of bookmark.
 ```html
 <p id="unique-para1">This has a unique id</p>
 ```